Alphasaurs/Domegrey/README.md

 # Domegrey

-<h2>Note</h2>
+NOTE:-
-Use UPPERCASE for sql query it is not case sensitive but for ease use it\
+Use UPPERCASE for sql query it is not case sensitive but for ease use it \
-semi-colon at end\
+semi-colon at end

 `psql --version`\
 `psql -U postgres` where postgres is a username\